adworacz/av-rpm/README.md

 NVIDIA only seems to support TensorRT libraries on EPEL releases.

 Since NVIDIA doesn't support CUDA on EPEL 10 (yet), only EPEL 9 provides TensorRT support.

+### Zig
+Due to Zig not being available in EPEL10 yet, builds for EPEL10 constantly fail and thus have been disabled for the time being.
+Hopefully this changes with EPEL11.